barchart/streaming-marketdata-java/README.md

 Three primary operations exist:

 * subscribeToQuotes - Creates a subscription for a symbol.
 Changes are published when any property of the Quote changes.
+This method updates very frequently.
 * subscribeToPriceChanges - Creates a subscription for a symbol.
 Changes are published only when a trade occurs at a different price level.
-This method generates updates far less frequently than the "subscribeToQuotes" method.
+This method updates far less frequently than the "subscribeToQuotes" method.
 * requestProfile - Asynchronous lookup symbol metadata.

 All operations are thread-safe.